Coronavirus spreads in Pennsylvania, as cancellations grow

 WHAT WE KNOW

-All 11 people who tested positive live in eastern Pennsylvania, and all the cases are people who are believed to have contracted it by traveling outside the state or outside the country, the department said.
+All 11 people who tested positive live in eastern Pennsylvania, and the first 10 cases are people believed to have contracted it by traveling outside the state or country.
+The latest person to test positive had close contact to someone who tested positive, department officials said, although they declined to say whether it is a Germantown Academy student.

+Germantown Academy in suburban Philadelphia said Tuesday that a student has tested positive after a parent tested positive earlier this week, KYW-AM radio in Philadelphia and The Philadelphia Inquirer reported.

+Eight people who tested positive are residents of Montgomery County, including one identified by Children’s Hospital of Philadelphia as a cardiologist working at a King of Prussia facility.

 Health Secretary Rachel Levine said the state isn't recommending that large gatherings be canceled.